-We recommend sending snail-mail in advance or dropping it off during check-in because mail delivery these days can be slow.
-Simply label the envelope with your daughter's name, camp program, and day you want her to receive it.
-We will have drop off boxes available at check-in, labelled with her unit.
+We recommend sending snail-mail in advance or dropping it off during check-in.
+Simply label the envelope with your camper's name, camp program, and day you want her to receive it.
+We suggest 1 - 2 pieces of mail a day.
+We will have a drop off box available at check-in.

-We are using CampGrams, the paid email application through CampDoc.
-You may want to use this to communicate with your camper.
+For easy daily communication, we offer CampGrams, the paid email application through CampDoc.
 Emails are printed and delivered once per day.
 Be sure to complete your emails the night before or by 12 noon as they will be printed after lunch.
 Please note that campers cannot email back.

 If you have sad or difficult news to share, please do not write it in a letter.
-Call the Camp Director and together we will develop a plan for how best to deliver that information.
+Call the Camp Director, 864-541-0115, and together we will develop a plan for how best to deliver that information.

 Please provide

 pre-addressed and

 stamped

 envelopes so your

 camper can you mail

 too!!